rennaarenata/la_lucie/README.md

 The main file is "la LUCIE.bat".
 That file calls the others as functions.
 (This is batch lol)

 ## TODO:
 - Better keyboard-disabling system, maybe uninstalling drivers?
 Or just putting the restart part just after the merge of .reg file...
+If you *maybe* want to open a pull request... think about that

 ## CHESUCIESO.bat
 This file duplicate all the files in the Desktop folder and then...repeat itself :)